Night of Champions (2013): Aftermath

-The next night on Raw, Daniel Bryan was stripped of the WWE Championship by Triple H, because of a fast count by referee Scott Armstrong; Triple H accused Bryan of having conspired with the referee and punished Bryan more by putting him in a match with Roman Reigns; though Bryan won, he was again assaulted by the rest of The Shield (Reigns, Seth Rollins, and Dean Ambrose) and Orton.
+The next night on Raw, Daniel Bryan was stripped of the WWE Championship by Triple H, because of a fast count by referee Scott Armstrong; Triple H accused Bryan of having conspired with the referee and punished Bryan more by putting him in a match with Roman Reigns; though Bryan won, he was again assaulted by the rest of The Shield (Reigns, Seth Rollins, and Dean Ambrose) and Randy Orton.
 Orton put Bryan's head in between the folds of a chair, but before he could further injure Bryan, most face wrestlers ran to the ring and attacked Orton and The Shield, with Bryan finishing them off with a high knee to Rollins.

-On the September 20 episode of SmackDown, Triple H gave Van Dam a rematch with Del Rio at Battleground for the World Heavyweight Championship.
+On the September 20 episode of SmackDown, Triple H gave Rob Van Dam a rematch with Alberto Del Rio at Battleground for the World Heavyweight Championship.
 Immediately afterwards, Del Rio viciously assaulted Van Dam backstage.

-Punk continued to feud with Heyman and his newest client Ryback.
+CM Punk continued to feud with Paul Heyman and his newest client Ryback.
 On the September 23 episode of Raw, a match between the two was scheduled for Battleground.

 AJ Lee continued her feud with the members of the Total Divas cast.
 On the September 23 episode of Raw, Brie Bella pinned Lee during a 10-diva tag team match, leading to a title match at Battleground.

 The 2013 Night of Champions was the final Night of Champions to feature the World Heavyweight Championship, as it was unified with the WWE Championship at TLC: Tables, Ladders & Chairs in December, with the WWE Championship becoming the WWE World Heavyweight Championship.